amjedidiah/dad/README.md

 ### Contributing to the project

 > Always raise a PR against the `develop` branch and reach out for approval, before merging into `develop`.
+> Confirm that all other checks, including vercel deploy passes before reaching out for approval
 > Do not push or merge directly to the `develop` or `main` branches

 ## Figma files